URINARY INCONTINENCE OVERVIEW

 This article discusses treatments for the two main types of leakage in women, urge and stress incontinence.
 These treatments also apply to women who have a combination of urge and stress incontinence, called mixed incontinence.
 Information about the different types of urinary incontinence and the causes, symptoms, and diagnosis of urinary incontinence is available separately.
 (See "Patient information: Urinary incontinence in women (Beyond the Basics)".)

-TREATMENTS FOR STRESS AND URGE INCONTINENCE
+TREATMENTS FOR STRESS AND URGENCY INCONTINENCE

 Fluid management — If you drink large amounts of fluids, you may find that cutting back on fluids will reduce your leakage.
 Between 32 and 64 ounces of fluid per day (from both food and fluids) is sufficient for most people; you may need more fluid when you are active and sweating or if it is hot.